-The following predictors of middle class are used to produce a counterfactual Iran before major 2012 sanctions.
-The selection of predictors is based on earlier literature regarding determinants of middle class development, the availability of data from all countries in the donor group from 1996 to 2011 and their contribution in generating a counterfactual Iran before international sanctions on Iran.
+We have introduced several predictors of the size of the middle class to produce a counterfactual Iran before major 2012 sanctions.
+The selection of predictors is based on earlier literature regarding determinants of middle-class development, the availability of data from all countries in the donor group from 1996 to 2011 and their contribution in generating a counterfactual Iran before the imposition of the 2012 international sanctions.
 The following are used as predictors and correlates of the outcome in SCM.

 The first predictor is the log of real GDP per capita.
 It is an expenditure-side real GDP at chained PPPs and is useful for comparing relative living standards across countries and over time.
 This data is from Penn World Table version 10.01 (Feenstra, Inklaar, and Timmer 2015).
 The expansion of the middle class in emerging economies is widely regarded as a direct result of economic growth, which has significantly alleviated poverty (Drabble et al. 2015).
 In Latin America, for instance, economic growth has been identified as the primary driver behind the increase in the middle-class population, exerting a far greater influence than income redistribution efforts (Cárdenas, Kharas, and Henao 2015).
 Easterly (2001) also found a strong positive relationship between economic development and the size and share of income held by the middle class.
-Expansion of middle class in China and India are mainly driven by their economic boom (Ravallion 2010).
+Expansion of middle class in China and India, for example, are mainly driven by their economic boom (Ravallion 2010).